"

 Portable Document Format (PDF)

-The PDF file format is used when you need to save files that cannot be modified but still need to be easily shared and printed.
+The PDF file format is used when you save files that cannot be modified but still need to be easily shared and printed.
 PDF is a file format that operates independently of software, hardware, and the operating system.
 The PDF will present and exchange documents reliably, regardless of the software, hardware, or operating system.
-For example, if I create a flyer using the fonts and design elements that I have available on my computer, but then send it to another computer, there is a good chance it will not look the same on the other computer because of various hardware/software differences.
-If instead, I save the flyer as a PDF and open it on another computer, it will look the same.
-It is for this reason that PDFs are so commonly used on the Internet.
-Now, you know why teachers use PDF documents often!
-The Adobe Acrobat Reader is the default program to read PDF documents and is available on almost all computers.
+For example, if I create a flyer using the fonts and design elements available on my computer but then send it to another computer, there is a good chance it will not look the same on the other computer because of various hardware/software differences.
+If I save the flyer as a PDF and open it on another computer, it will look the same.
+This is why PDFs are so commonly used on the Internet.
+Now you know why teachers use PDF documents often!
+Adobe Acrobat Reader is the default program for reading PDF documents and is available on almost all computers.

-The PDF format was created by Adobe along with the software to view PDF files, Adobe Acrobat.
-There are various levels of Adobe Acrobat starting from the Reader, which is free and will allow you to open PDF documents.
-The Acrobat reader is typically pre-installed on most computer devices and it only allows you to view PDF files.
-Then there are additional versions of Adobe Acrobat that can be purchased which allow a user to actually create PDF files including fillable PDF forms.
+The PDF format was created by Adobe, along with the software to view PDF files, Adobe Acrobat.
+There are various levels of Adobe Acrobat, starting from Reader, which is free and allows you to open PDF documents.
+The Acrobat reader is typically pre-installed on most computer devices, and it only allows you to view PDF files.
+Then, there are additional versions of Adobe Acrobat that can be purchased, which allow a user to create PDF files, including fillable PDF forms.
 For more information on the Acrobat family, refer to http://www.adobe.com/products/acrobat.
-Though the Reader may have come pre-installed on your computer, it will need to be updated from time to time.
+Though the Reader may have come pre-installed on your computer, it must be updated occasionally.
 Adobe Reader can be downloaded or updated from the following website: https://get.adobe.com/reader/ .

-More current applications now include the ability to create PDF files directly from the application itself.
-For example, starting in 2007, the Microsoft Office programs like Word, PowerPoint, and Excel included the option to choose a PDF file format during the Save As process.
-Google Chrome now includes the ability to print to a PDF file from the Print menu.
-And the operating system on an Apple computer has the option to Save As a PDF from its standard print menu.
+More current applications now include creating PDF files directly from the application itself.
+For example, starting in 2007, Microsoft Office programs like Word, PowerPoint, and Excel included the option to choose a PDF file format during the Save As process.
+Google Chrome now includes printing to a PDF file from the Print menu.
+The operating system on an Apple computer can Save As a PDF from its standard print menu.

 Applications